SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 **On "Place: 0" finishes** (5 of 1,014 tournaments, under 0.5% of cases):

 > What are recorded as 0-place finishes in the data are not well-defined.
 I assume for analysis that they are early bust-outs.
-This is the reason for the explanation concerning 5 early bust-outs on the finish place distribution graphs.
+This concerns the 5 early bust-outs indicated on the finish place distribution graphs.
 > They represent finishes before the tournament reached full-registration.
 These are losses, amongst the earliest bust-outs.
 > They are well-defined in time, but several players could have the same 'finishing place'.
 > We account for these 0-place finishes by modeling them as evenly distributed amongst the worst half of losing positions.